furkanGencogullari/ChekedApp/README.md

 Cheked is a to do list app made on xcode.
 In this project my goal was to try some different sdk's and bulding UI primarily on interface builder.

 - I used _Realm_ for database.
-Becouse I wanted to learn and experiment with alternatives of sqlite and core data.
+Because I wanted to learn and experiment with alternatives of sqlite and core data.
 - All of the transitions in app is made with _Hero_.
 - Swipe and delete action is made with _SwipeCellKit_.